Music Director Timothy Muffitt

 Chorusmaster David Shaler

 David Shaler is the Director of Music and Arts at Broadmoor United Methodist Church in Baton Rouge.
-He has served there for 12 years as a conductor of choral and instrumental ensembles, and also as a singer, pianist, and trumpet player.
+He has served there since 2001 as conductor of choral and instrumental ensembles, and as a singer, pianist, and trumpet player.
 Prior to coming to Louisiana, he conducted church choirs in Georgia and Iowa.
-He received his Doctor of Musical Arts degree from the University of Iowa and has conducted collegiate choirs at that institution, as well as Coe College in Iowa.
+He received his Doctor of Musical Arts degree from the University of Iowa and has conducted collegiate choirs at that institution, as well as at Coe College in Iowa.
+In 2012, part of his doctoral thesis was published: a modern performing edition of an 18th Century Magnificat by the Italian composer Leonardo Leo.
+In 2013, he was a co-conductor for the world premiere of Robert Kyr’s cantata, Waging Peace, written for the Baton Rouge community.
+He also serves as an evaluator for the EBR Parish Talented Music program.